Nonparametric Learning Non-Gaussian Quantum States of Continuous Variable Systems: S4. Simulation and Experimental Study

 One can see that the KDE method is robust to the multimodal structure of the tomogram.
 In the average the PDF estimation with the Epanechnikov kernel performs better than the one with the Gaussian kernel that can be seen in the plots and is predicted by classical KDE theory.
 However, Epanechnikov KDE has larger variance (green error bars).
 That means that its MISE per repetition is in general larger than for the Gaussian kernel (see the Table.~\ref{tab:kde_comparison}).

 The results fully coincide with the theoretical prediction \eqref{1640_10}.
+The KDE estimated CCS tomogram was compared with MLE based on parametric Gaussian mixture models (GMM) with two and three components ($GMM = 2$ and $GMM = 3$).
+Fig.~\ref{fig:mle_comparison} shows the reconstructed CCS tomograms for a sample size $n=1000$.
+While the MLE based on a two-component Gaussian mixture fails to reproduce the true tomogram, increasing the model complexity to three components improves the fit but still leads to visible deviations.
+In contrast, the KDE-based reconstruction provides an accurate approximation of the true tomogram without requiring a specific parametric model.

+This qualitative observation is confirmed quantitatively in Table~\ref{tab:mle_comparison}, where the MISE of the tomogram estimate is reported for different sample sizes.

+For all considered values of $n$, the KDE-based estimator consistently outperforms both MLE-based reconstructions.
+Notably, the performance of the MLE is highly sensitive to the assumed number of mixture components, whereas the KDE approach remains robust and systematically yields lower reconstruction errors since its fully data-driven.
 In Fig.~\ref{fig:kde2_comparison} the kernel CF estimate is presented for $n\in\{500,1000,2000\}$ sample points.
 We take $t=1$, fix $\nu=1.2$, $a = 1 + 0.5i$ and vary $\mu\in[0, 8]$ for $N_{\mu}=160$ points.
 Since the CF has real and imaginary parts, we plot them separately.
 Histogram method cannot directly estimate the CF, while the KCFE performs with the great accuracy.
 In this simulation we only use the Gaussian kernel with the optimal bandwidth \eqref{1640_10}.
 Since this bandwidth is dependent from the unknown CF, first we apply the Silvermans's rule of thumb method, similarly to the procedure for the PDF estimation.

 Table.~\ref{tab:kde2_comparison} presents the optimal bandwidth and MSE for the KCFE averaged for $L=10^3$ repetitions.

 In Fig.~\ref{fig:mse} we present the MSE for the kernel tomogram estimator and the KCFE based on the same data sets averaged over $L=10^3$ estimations.
 The MSE for the CF estimator converges in accordance to the theoretical prediction \eqref{1224}.